Martin de Porres Ward: Biography

-After his ordination, Ward volunteered for the Conventuals' missions in Brazil, a common outcome for African-American Catholic priests of the era.
+After his ordination, Ward volunteered for the friars' missions in Brazil, a common outcome for African-American Catholic priests of the era.
 Most Catholic bishops in the United States refused to allow Black priests to serve in their dioceses because of their race.
 Most of the early African-American priests were ordained for religious communities and were steered toward overseas work.
+Ward arrived in Andrelândia in 1956 and worked at the São Boaventura School.
 Ward quickly learned Portuguese and became an educator in South America, where he also served as a pastor, chaplain, and vocations director.
+He later worked in Rio de Janeiro, Rio Grande do Sul and Goiás.

-His work was noticed by his fellow Black priests in the U.S., and Father George Clements included Ward's work in his 1975 book about African-American clergy: Black Catholic Men of God.
+Ward's work was noticed by his fellow Black priests in the U.S., and Fr George Clements included Ward's work in his 1975 book about African-American Catholic clergy, Black Catholic Men of God.

 In 1985, Ward was transferred from Goiatuba to Andrelândia, where he served as a spiritual director and teacher at a local seminary.
 He was known to entertain his fellow friars and his students with his sharp sense of humor and storytelling, and he often shared his vocation story and health issues and his struggle against anti-Black racism.
 In 1995, Ward was awarded the honorary title "Citizen of Andrelândia" for his service in the region.

 On June 20, 1999, Ward suffered the characteristic symptoms of a heart attack during Mass but continued the liturgy.
 He suffered a second myocardial episode en route to Rio de Janeiro a day later and died on June 22.

-Legacy
+Sainthood cause

 Spiritual devotion to Ward in Brazil began in earnest following his death, especially in Andrelândia where he had long served.
-His gravesite at São Francisco de Assis Seminary became a place of pilgrimage and the source of two reputed miracles as of 2022.
+His gravesite at the former São Francisco de Assis Seminary in that city has become a place of pilgrimage and the site of two reputed miracles as of 2022.

-The local Conventuals began seeking his canonization in the 21st century and received official permission from Bishop José Eudes Campos do Nascimento of the Diocese of São João del Rei in June 2020.
-The Conventuals later installed portraits of Ward at each of their local parishes and composed a prayer for his canonization to be recited at all of their Masses.
+The local Conventual friars began seeking his canonization and received official permission from Bishop José Eudes Campos do Nascimento of São João del Rei in June 2020.
+The friars later installed portraits of Ward at each of their local parishes and composed a prayer for his canonization to be recited at all of their Masses.
 They also maintain a webpage to spread his life story and support his canonization.
-The cause for sainthood was under review by the order's curia in Rome as of the summer of 2022.
+The cause for his canonization is being promoted by the Order's Curia in Rome as of the summer of 2022.